HansMariusAndreassen/Project-Exam-2/README.md

 - **Search**: Advanced search options to easily find and manage content.
 - **Filter**: Custom world map continent filter

+## Technical Decisions

+### Prop-types

+When deciding between Prop-types and TypeScript, several factors influenced the choice to use Prop-types:

+- **Simplicity**: Prop-types provide a simple way to validate props in React components without adding the complexity of TypeScript.
+- **Project Scope**: The project is relatively small, and the overhead of setting up and learning TypeScript was not justified.
+- **Learning Curve**: For team members who may not be familiar with TypeScript, Prop-types allow for quicker onboarding and understanding.
+- **Tooling and Setup**: Using Prop-types does not require additional configuration and integrates seamlessly with the existing build process.
+- **Knowledge**: TypeScript was not taught during the semester.
+While it was explored briefly, the decision was made not to take on this project with a new language in addition to Tailwind CSS due to a lack of familiarity.

+### Design Differences

+The final design of the project differs slightly from the initial prototype due to the following reasons:

+- **User Feedback**: During the development process, feedback was gathered from potential users, which led to some design adjustments to improve usability and user experience.
+- **Technical Constraints**: Certain design elements in the prototype were not feasible within the project's technical constraints, necessitating changes.
+- **Improved Functionality**: Some changes were made to enhance the overall functionality and flow of the application, which resulted in slight deviations from the original design.

 ## Installation

 To install and set up this project, follow these steps: